Intent-based marketing: What it is and the best techniques to maximize conversions

 Master intent-based marketing with Entail

 Our software analyzes the specific intent behind each section of an article or web page.
-This allows multiple tailored calls-to-action throughout longer pieces of content, providing logical next steps aligned with the reader's intent at each point.
-It's also highly effective for conversions because, as we've seen from our data, the average click-through rate in articles is about 30%.
+You can add multiple tailored CTAs throughout longer pieces of content, providing logical next steps aligned with user intent at each point.
+It's also highly effective for generating conversions because, as we've seen from our data, the average click-through rate on these CTAs in articles is above 30%.